 Braving the British winter for a camping trip is no mean feat.
-The weather can be harsh and forbidding, but for the fearless free spirit, no bout of rain or snow can come in the way of a good escape into winter wonderland.
+The weather can be harsh and forbidding, but for the fearless free spirit, no bout of rain or snow can come in the way of escaping to a winter wonderland.

 Plan and Prep